- Home

 Rubber

-Rubber insulation generally refers to both natural rubber and SBR compounds, each available in a variety of formulas for use in a wide range of applications.
+Rubber insulation generally refers to both natural rubber and SBR compounds, each available in a variety of formulas for a wide range of applications.
 Because formulas vary, so do the operating temperature ranges and some other basic characteristics.
 While rubber insulation has poor oil and ozone resistance, it exhibits good low-temperature flexibility and electrical properties, as well as water, alcohol, and abrasion resistance.

 Chlorosulfonated Polyethylene (CSPE)